AsgerLanghoff/Gruppe-306-PCSS/README.md

 ==Gameplay==
-Use the arrow keys to move your tank - the right and left key will rotate your tank either clockwise or counterclockwise.
-Use the up and down keys to move either forwards or backwards.
+Use the arrow keys to move your tank - the right and left arrow keys will rotate your tank either clockwise or counterclockwise.
+Use the up and down arrow keys to move either forwards or backwards.
 Use the space key to fire a bullet and shoot the other tanks.
 The bullet will only be active for a specified amount of time and you can only have X bullets active at a time.
 When you get hit you die.
 Be the last tank standing and win the game!